DawidSkoczen/Kalkulator_insuliny/README.md

 ## Setup
-To run this application you must open runnable jar file "Kalkulator_Insuliny" in one folder with two other files - "KOT.jpg" and "tabela.xls"
+To run this application you must open runnable jar file "Kalkulator_Insuliny" in one folder with two other files - "KOT.jpg" and "tabela.xls".
+You also must have installed the Java Runtime Enviromenrt(JRE) on your computer.